harsharan-r/ball-balancing-table/README.md

 **Kalman Filtering**

 The raw ball position from the camera is noisy and only updates at camera framerate, so a Kalman filter (one each for x, y, and radius) fuses each new measurement into a smoothed position + velocity estimate.
 Between camera frames, the filter predicts forward using its own velocity estimate, so the control loop always has a fresh estimate even if a new frame hasn't arrived yet.
-This allowed the balance controller to run at 100hz and not be limited by the 35 fps the camera pipeline was outputing.
+This allowed the balance controller to run at 100Hz, fast enough to react before the ball rolls off the 120mm platform, and not be limited by the 35 FPS the camera pipeline was outputting.

 **PID Control**